-- 1 point for punch to body between collar bones and belt, including belt & flanks. - No point for punch to the head. - No point for leading hand jab. - 1 point for kick to body between collar bones and belt, including belt and flanks. - 2 points for kick to the head, including entire head and sides of neck. - 5 point Mercy Rule.
+- 1 point for punch to body between collar bones and belt, including belt & flanks. - No point or warning for controlled light punch toward the head. (limited to no contact please) - No point for leading hand jab. - 1 point for kick to body between collar bones and belt, including belt and flanks. - 2 points for kick to the head, including entire head and sides of neck. - 5 point Mercy Rule.
 Competitor wins if leading by 5 points (not just first 5 points) - To score, controlled contact only with a recognizable legal kick or punch must be made, or a kick going over the head if the kicker is looking at the kick.